0iq2333/0iq2333.github.io/_pages/about.md

 profile:
   align: right
-  image: prof_pic.png
+  image: about_pic.jpg
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular
   more_info: >

 news: true # includes a list of news items